aytekinkaplan/JavaScript_Advance/collections_set_map.md

 Each method provides a different way to iterate over the elements of a `Map`, depending on what information you need and how you want to process it.

-Certainly!
-Here’s the explanation of each line of code, with comments directly above each code line:

 ```javascript
 // Array of words to be cleaned and processed
 const arr = ["nap", "teachers", "cheaters", "PAN", "ear", "era", "hectares"];